 -

-Protect from heat styling and sun exposure.
+Protect hair from heat tools and sun

-How often should I do root touch-ups?
+2. How often should I get a root touch-up?

 Conclusion